 - 1 Tbsp lemon juice

-2 As soon as the garlic begins to brown, add the shrimp to the pan.
-Then add the white wine and stir to combine and coat the shrimp with the butter, oil, and wine.
-Spread the shrimp out in an even layer in the pan.
-Increase the heat to the highest setting and let the wine boil vigorously for 2-3 minutes.
+2 Sauté the garlic for just a minute, until it begins to brown at the edges, then add the shrimp.
+Add the wine and stir to coat the shrimp with the sauce of butter, oil, and wine.
+Move the shrimp so they are in an even layer in the pan.
+Increase the heat to high and boil the wine for two to three minutes.

-Serve alone, with crusty bread, over pasta, or over rice (for gluten-free version).
+Serve as is, or with crusty bread, over pasta, or over rice (for gluten-free version).